MythBusters: plastic Suica isn’t safer than Mobile Suica

 • Myth: I can’t use Mobile Suica if the service is offline.

-The only real outage inconvenience was for people who wanted to buy Mobile Suica extras: Suica Green Car Tickets, Suica Day Passes, or those who might need to renew their Mobile Suica commuter pass…on a Saturday.
+The only real outage inconvenience was for people who wanted to buy Mobile Suica extras: Suica Green Car Tickets, Suica Day Passes, or those who might need to renew their Mobile Suica commuter pass.

-Which brings us to the GIZMODO Japan hack piece that was full of outrageous misinformation, implying not only that Mobile Suica on smartphones automatically stops working in an outage, you can simply go out and buy a plastic unregistered Suica card and use it anytime you need to.
-This is exactly the same stupid shit that bloggers posted back when Apple Pay Suica launched in 2016: carry a plastic Suica in case your iPhone battery dies.
+Which brings us to the GIZMODO Japan hack piece that was full of outrageous misinformation that you find everywhere online: 1) Mobile Suica on smartphones devices stop working in an outage, 2) Carry a plastic unregistered Suica card to use during an outage.
+This is exactly the same stupid shit bloggers posted back when Apple Pay Suica launched in 2016: carry a plastic Suica in case your iPhone battery dies.

 Even in the days before Power Reserve Express Mode iPhone, this was, and is, completely wrong ‘advice’ that will get you in trouble at the transit gate.
 Never forget the golden Suica rule: the same Suica card used to tap in must be used to tap out to complete the transit.
 If the Suica you started out with cannot be used at the exit gate, for whatever reason (lost card, dead device, etc.), the gate alarm will sound and you must pay full fare in cash.